-My goal is to educate parents of students who need special education or other social services so that they may access services to maximize their child’s potential for growth and maturity.
-By explaining complex structures and industry language in terms that parents understand, parents gain the confidence to address their child’s individual needs for special education.
+My goal is to educate parents of children and adolescents with emotional and behavioral disorders so that they may access services to maximize their child’s potential for growth and maturity.
+By explaining complex structures and industry language in terms that parents understand, parents gain the confidence to address their child’s individual needs.

 Residential Treatment Consulting